songfd2018/hello-world/README.md

 ```
 vignette("BUSseq_user_guide",package="BUSseq")  # view the vignettes
 ```

+It will take about 6 minutes to run the first six sections in the vignettes except the last section, Model Selection using BIC.
+In the last section, we repeat the fitting with different numbers of cell types to attain the minimum BIC.
+Thus, 5 more of 6-minute are required to implement the model selection.
+In general, we parallel the codes for different numbers of cell types.

+Actually, the package can also record the time of conducting MCMC algorithm, adjusting raw count data and calculating the BIC value, respectively, which you can find in the vignette.
+When generating the vignette, we use another computer with Ubuntu 18.04 operating system, 8 GB RAM and 8 cores@2.60 GHz, so the running time is faster than that on a recommended computer.

 # Instructions for use
 Please follow the steps in the [BUSseq implementation](https://github.com/songfd2018/BUSseq_implementation) repository to reproduce all the results and figures of simulation and real data analysis.